Chart Color Schemes

 Atherton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Atherton, as per the latest Census evaluation, 82.2% of dwellings were houses, with the remaining 17.8% being semi-detached, apartments, or other types.
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
+Atherton's dwelling structure, as per the latest Census, consisted of 82.2% houses and 17.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
 Home ownership in Atherton stood at 38.6%, with mortgaged dwellings at 23.2% and rented ones at 38.2%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Atherton was $280, compared to Non-Metro Qld's $345.
-Nationally, Atherton's mortgage repayments were significantly lower at $1,300 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,300, below Regional Qld's average of $1,655.
+Median weekly rent in Atherton was $280, compared to Regional Qld's $345.
+Nationally, Atherton's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing